ABC's fall TV schedule is set, but virus has say on timing

 CBS, NBC and Fox all are facing the same potential obstacles, with a smaller network, CW, already throwing in the towel on fall and pushing its new season to January 2021.
 A mix including unscripted and acquired series will fill in before then.

 ABC has backups available if needed, Burke said, including unscripted fare it ordered at the beginning of the shutdown.
-The network also has shows available it as part of the Walt Disney Co. which "we could draw from in order to get us through."
+It also has shows available to the network as part of the Walt Disney Co. which "we could draw from in order to get us through."

 Yet to be decided is what the Emmys will look like in a year that glamorous red carpet arrivals and a packed auditorium clearly are at odds with social distancing and masks.
 Jimmy Kimmel, ABC's late-night host, was announced Tuesday as the event's emcee and producer.